-The Center for Hearing and Communication estimates that approximately 38 million Americans have a significant hearing loss.
+The National Institutes of Health (NIH) estimates that approximately 37.5 million American adults have a significant hearing loss.
 As one of the most common issues plaguing individuals over the age of 12, researchers are still studying all the possible causes of hearing loss.

 There have been significant strides made in the last century to better understand the many reasons behind hearing loss.
 The causes of hearing loss include: inherited, age related, noise induced, acquired from illness, ototoxic drugs, tumors or head injuries.

 It is important to understand the causes of hearing loss in order to find the right treatment.